 Reimbursement of Authorized Travel Expenses

-In addition to inter-city transportation costs, the following travel expenses are reimbursable if deemed reasonable and necessary business expenses: ground transportation from the employee's University office location to and from the departure/arrival airport (including personal vehicle mileage reimbursement), train or bus station, plus parking and tolls; ground transportation at destination by cab, limousine, rental car; fax, internet hookup, and telephone calls; conference registration fee; meals, including tips, not covered by the conference fee; lodging at single occupancy rate; rental of conference or meeting rooms; copying charges; and trip cancellation insurance.
-When traveling by plane, coach accommodations will be used unless such space is unavailable.
-The Chancellor, vice chancellor and provost, executive vice president and chief financial officer, senior vice presidents, vice presidents, cabinet officers and deans may make exceptions in the case of extenuating circumstances (e.g. demanding flight schedule, extended flight times) by giving prior written authorization for first class or business travel.
+In addition to inter-city transportation costs, the following travel expenses are reimbursable if deemed reasonable and necessary business expenses: ground transportation from the employee's University office location to and from the departure/arrival airport (including personal vehicle mileage reimbursement), train or bus station, plus parking and tolls; ground transportation at destination by cab, public transit, car service, limousine, rental car; fax, internet hookup, and telephone calls; conference registration fee(s); meals, including tips (maximum 20%), not covered by the conference fee; lodging at single occupancy rate; rental of conference or meeting rooms; copying charges; and trip cancellation insurance.
+When traveling by plane, coach accommodations will be used unless such space is unavailable or if upgrade to business or first class accommodations are not paid for by the University.
+The Chancellor may make exceptions in the case of extenuating circumstances (e.g., demanding flight schedule, extended flight times) by giving prior written authorization for first class or business travel.
 Such specific authorization must be attached to the travel reimbursement or credit card reconciliation.
 Substantiation of the business purpose and reasonableness of all expenses is required.
 In addition, a detailed hotel folio (itemized receipt) is required for all lodging expenses.
 Other expenditures incurred as travel require original receipts for substantiation and specific documentation as set forth in the first three bullets of the Policy.

 Entertainment expenses, including meals and refreshments for guests or business contacts, are non-reimbursable unless deemed necessary for the attainment of the purposes of the trip and reasonable.
 Most sponsors forbid charging entertainment costs to their projects under any circumstances.
 Other NON-reimbursable expenses include meals and lodging for family and friends traveling with the employee and cost of personal items.

-Syracuse University has an agreement, currently with JPMorgan Chase, that provides certain employees with a corporate credit card at University expense for business travel and business entertainment expenditures.
-A corporate credit card will be issued after a completed Acceptance Statement is signed by the employee, and countersigned by the Chancellor for direct reports of the Chancellor, countersigned by the Division Heads for individuals in their respective division requesting the card; the appropriate vice chancellor and provost, or the executive vice president and chief financial officer, and the director of Disbursement's Processing.
+Syracuse University will provide authorized employees with a corporate credit card at University expense for business travel and business entertainment expenditures.
+A corporate credit card will be issued after a completed Acceptance Statement is signed by the employee, and countersigned by the Chancellor for direct reports of the Chancellor, countersigned by the Division Heads for individuals in their respective division requesting the card, and countersigned by the Director of Purchasing and Real Estate.
 The card may be used for all reasonable business expenses incurred while traveling on University business as described above.

 Personal and Rental Vehicles